hareeshgit2024/notes-reference/kubernetes-notes/kubernetes_basics_replicaset.md

 ---

-Command kubectl commands used associated to Replicaset
+Common kubectl commands used associated to Replicaset

 ```bash
 # This is used to create a ReplicaSet from a YAML file